Trust Centre

 Each active subprocessor, what it does, and where it runs.

-Managed Postgres database, authentication, and file storage in AWS Sydney (ap-southeast-2).
+Managed Supabase Postgres database, authentication, and file storage in AWS Sydney (ap-southeast-2).
 This is the system of record, isolated per tenant.

 Vercel